Pumpkin Spice Kentucky Mule

 - Cocktail set: If you don’t have one yet, grab one here!

-- Copper mugs: Not necessary, but makes for great presentation.
+- Copper mugs: Not necessary, but makes for a great presentation.
 Here are some!

 Pumpkin Spice Kentucky Mule